 Substantially all of our revenues come from state Medicaid premiums.
 The premium rates paid by each state to health plans like ours differ depending on a combination of factors such as upper payment limits established by the state and federal governments, a member's health status, age, gender, county or region, benefit mix and member eligibility categories.
 Future Medicaid premium rate levels may be affected by continued government efforts to contain medical costs, or state and federal budgetary constraints.
 Changes in Medicaid funding could, for example, reduce the number of persons enrolled in or eligible for Medicaid, reduce the amount of reimbursement or payment levels by the governments or increase our administrative or health benefit costs.
-Additionally, changes could eliminate coverage for certain benefits such as our pharmacy, behavioral health, vision or other benefits.
+Additionally, changes could eliminate coverage for certain benefits such as our pharmacy, behavioral health or other benefits.
 In some cases, changes in funding could be made retroactive.
-All of the states in which we operate are presently considering legislation that would reduce reimbursement or payment levels by the state governments or reduce the number of persons eligible for Medicaid.
 Reductions in Medicaid payments could reduce our profitability if we are unable to reduce our expenses.

-If our government contracts or our subcontracts with government contractors are not renewed or are terminated, our business will suffer.
+If our government contracts or our subcontracts with government contractors are not renewed or are terminated, or the compensation methodologies under our contracts are changed, our business will suffer.

 All of our contracts are terminable for cause if we breach a material provision of the contract or violate relevant laws or regulations.
 Our contracts with the states are subject to cancellation by the state in the event of unavailability of state or federal funding.
 In some jurisdictions, such cancellation may be immediate and in other jurisdictions a notice period is required.
 In addition, most contracts are terminable without cause.
 Most contracts are for a specified period and are subject to non-renewal.
 For example, in California, we contract with Health Net, Inc. for Los Angeles County.
 Health Net's contract for Los Angeles County will terminate in 2004 unless Health Net prevails in a competitive bidding process for the contract.
 If Health Net does not prevail in the bidding process or Health Net's contract for Los Angeles County is terminated prior to 2004 with or without cause, or our subcontract with Health Net is terminated, we could lose all of our Los Angeles County Medi-Cal business, unless we make alternative arrangements.
 Absent earlier termination with or without cause, our Medi-Cal contracts for San Bernardino and Riverside Counties will also terminate in 2004, unless they are renewed.
 In Washington, our Healthy Options contract will expire in December 2003, if not renewed.
 In Utah, our contract expires in June 2004.
+Effective July 1, 2002, this contract was amended to provide a 1-year stop-loss guarantee through June 30, 2003.
 Our other contracts are also eligible for termination or renewal through annual competitive bids.
 We may face increased competition as other plans attempt to enter our markets through the contracting process.
 If we are unable to renew, successfully rebid or compete for any of our government contracts, or if any of our contracts are terminated, our business will suffer.